How LLMs Inherit Corruption

 Connection to Human Alignment

 Human alignment precedes AI alignment.
-Humans haven't converged on coherent "good."
-AI is trained on that.
-This essay describes the mechanism—what corrupts.
-The alignment decode describes the structural cause—why it's hard to avoid.
+Humans haven’t converged on a coherent definition of “good” or “true.”
+AI is trained on human output.
+This essay describes the mechanism — what corrupts, and how.
+The alignment decode describes the structural cause — why it’s hard to avoid.
+You can’t distill coherent alignment from incoherent source material without adding something the source doesn’t have.